wuweiweiwu/blog/posts/practical-typescript-generics.md

 );
 ```

 You can see that `getDatumString` is typed correctly based on the inferred data type `T` from `data`.
 Note that we are not using the official React typings from `@types/react` to annotate `List`.
-In order to parameterize the types, we must define functional components as generic functions without annotating it as `React.FunctionalComponent`.
+To parameterize the types, we must define functional components as generic functions without annotating them as `React.FunctionalComponent`.

 Let's dive into a more complicated example, polymorphic React components.